📱

 ,

-Splits selectors to allow multiple selectors to have the exact same declarations.
+Splits selectors to allow multiple selectors to have the same declarations.

 >